Last Revised: 20th September 2019

 Your email address will remain within MailChimp’s database for as long as we continue to use MailChimp’s services for email marketing or until you specifically request removal from the list.
 You can do this by unsubscribing using the unsubscribe links contained in any email newsletters that we send you or by requesting removal via email.
 When requesting removal via email, please send your email to us using the email account that is subscribed to the mailing list.

-While your email address remains within the MailChimp database, you will receive periodic (approximately monthly) newsletter-style emails from us.
+While your email address remains within the MailChimp database, you may receive periodic newsletter-style emails from us.

 We may collect, store and use the following kinds of personal data: